-- The Klingon Ambassador from Voyage Home is back too.
+- The Klingon Ambassador from The Voyage Home is back too.

 - The design of the makeup for Christopher Plummer shares a number of similarities with the design of the smooth-browed Klingons from the Original Series, particularly the moustache, and his more subdued ridges.

 - Cameo: Christian Slater as the Excelsior communications officer who wakes Sulu, which made him a Promoted Fanboy.
-Probably not coincidentally, his mother, Mary Jo Slater, was the casting director.
+Probably not coincidentally, his mother, Mary Jo Slater, was the casting director.note

 - Captain's Log:

 - A log entry that Kirk makes early in the movie (about how much he hates Klingons) becomes a Chekhov's Gun when it's used against him at his trial, and a Chekhov's Boomerang when he realizes that Valeris was lurking outside his door when he recorded it, and provided the quote to her fellow conspirators.

 - Kirk ends the movie by recording his final log entry as captain of the Enterprise.

-- Characterization Marches On: Sulu adopted a more authoritarian, strict (but fair) personality when he became a Captain, contrasting his easygoing, affable one in prior movies and the TV series.
+- Characterization Marches On: Sulu has adopted a more authoritarian, strict (but fair) personality as a captain, contrasting his easygoing, affable one in prior movies and the TV series.

-- The Klingon blood.
-Some of it floats into the path of one of the transporting assassins where it is discovered by both Chekov and Scotty.
-Later (in the extended cut), when the "Klingon" sniper is shot at the peace conference, Worf quips that the blood does not belong to a Klingon.
+- The pink Klingon blood.
+Some of it floats into the path of one of the transporting assassins; later, it is discovered on the transporter pad by Chekov and Scotty.
+In the extended cut, when the "Klingon" sniper is shot at the peace conference, Worf quips that the (red) blood does not belong to a Klingon.

 - A Chekhov's Gun example is left hanging on the wall when Kirk pulls out a concealed pistol of identical make.

 - In a Captain's Log, Sulu mentions the Excelsior is cataloging gaseous anomalies.
-Apparently, The Enterprise had been doing the same since they had the equipment on board and used it to track the cloaked Bird of Prey.
+Apparently, the Enterprise had been doing the same, since they have the equipment on board and use it to track the cloaked Bird-of-Prey.

-- Chekhov's Gunman: Burke and Samno, seen in the Transporter room when Gorkon and Party beam aboard, are later revealed to be the two assassins responsible for his death.
-The extended cut takes this further: they make disparaging remarks about the Klingons after the party has left the room only to be stopped by Valeris.
+- Burke and Samno, seen in the transporter room when Gorkon and his party beam aboard, are later revealed to be the two assassins responsible for his death.
+The extended cut takes this further: they make disparaging remarks about the Klingons after the party has left the room, only to be stopped by Valeris.